btholt/complete-intro-to-linux-and-the-cli/lessons/intro.md

 - Purpose of the course
 - What is Linux
-- Why you need or car about Linux
+- Why you need or care about Linux
 - A note on virtualizations and VMs
 - Distros
 - Let's Get Linux Running